glaunay/omegaLoMo/README.md

 ## Deployment

-If you want to use this pipeline with your own data set, make sure to .........
+If you want to use this pipeline with your own data set, make sure to check all input format

 ## Built With

 * [Jupyter](http://jupyter.org/) - An open-source web application

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors